"Workin'

 He has been the president of the Mystery Writers of America and a member of the executive board of the PEN American Center and Founder of its Open Book Committee and on the board of directors of the National Book Awards.
 In 2002, Walter Mosley won a Grammy for "Best Liner Notes" for a Richard Pryor box set.

-Mosley lives in New York City with his wife Joy Kellman, a dancer.
+Mosley lives in New York City.